 This annual event was first played in 1982, it is a 24 hole stroke event that, for many years, has been played on the first Sunday of June.
-In 2018 the Dalhousie District Golf Association opened up a number of dates for club tournaments and RGC was allocated the final weekend in November.
-This was a great opportunity for the club to both move the Open to better weather but also to present the course in its best possible condition.
+In 2018 the Dalhousie District Golf Association opened up a number of dates for club tournaments and RGC was allocated the fourth weekend in November.
+This was a great opportunity for the club to move the Open to spring and gain the better weather giving the club the chance to present the course in its best possible condition.
 The Romsey Open attracts golfers from many of the Dalhousie District clubs and from clubs further afield.
-The Saturday before “The Open” is an 18 hole, pair’s stableford event, from 2016 on the teams have been mixed, women’s and men’s.
+The Saturday before “The Open” is an 18 hole, pair’s stableford event.
+In 2016 on the teams have been mixed, women’s and men’s.
 Prior to this we held an RGC shield event – Relative Pairs – instead of women’s pairs.

 The Romsey Open consists of two rounds on the 12 hole, par 45, “Old Course” with a relaxed sit-down lunch in between.
 Our version of Atlanta’s famous “Amen Corner” is three consecutive par 3s of 145m, 182m and 110m; many an open has been won or lost on these three holes.
 Each year a cart tours the course offering hot soup, cold drinks and a variety of other refreshments.